macielbombonato/cbSdkGiphy/README.md

   * getSearch - retrieves the gifs based on the user's search.

 ## Install In Your Environment

+Read this bullets to understand what will happen and then click on the button *Deploy to Heroku* to proceed.

+The variables apiKey, limit, rating, language, and sort will be created automacally after click on the button.
+The variable imageSourceDomain need to be added manualy after you create the Heroku App.

 * Must have a working Heroku Account to host app
 * Select the Deploy to Heroku button below
 * Fill out the environment variables
-	* apikey - use key from creating a new Giphy app.
+	* **apikey** - use key from creating a new Giphy app.
 		* Create a new Giphy app - https://developers.giphy.com/dashboard/?create=true
 		    * Standard giphy API limits apply based on the API key provided in configuration.
-  * limit - Number of results to return, maximum 100
+  * **limit** - Number of results to return, maximum 100
-  * rating - Limit results to those rated (g, pg, pg-13 or r)
+  * **rating** - Limit results to those rated (g, pg, pg-13 or r)
-  * language - Default country for regional content; format is 2-letter ISO 639-1 country code
+  * **language** - Default country for regional content; format is 2-letter ISO 639-1 country code
-  * sort - Sort order of the results returned (recent | relevant)
+  * **sort** - Sort order of the results returned (recent | relevant)
+  * **imageSourceDomain** - After create your Heroku App, go to settings and add this *Config Var*, then set the URL of your app on this var, example, `https://sfmc-cb-ccb-giphy-a493f4a4fc46.herokuapp.com`
 * Create an Installed Package and add a component type of Custom Content Block.
 Use the Heroku app URL as the Endpoint URL when configuring this component.

 <a href="https://www.heroku.com/deploy/?template=https://github.com/acates1982/cbSdkGiphy">
   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">
 </a>